2019 Rules and Regulations

 REGISTRATION PROCESS AND ENTRY FEES

-• The 2018 regional entry fees are posted on the studio online registration accounts or you can contact our office via email or phone.
+• All entry fees are posted on the studio online registration accounts.

 If you are attending Tribute for the first time once you create your studio account all information on entry fees will be listed.